Sell your photos, create a Marketplace

 One year later, my portfolio had 950 images, most of them sets of similar images with all kinds of topics covered, but with only 25$/month in terms of earnings.
 Quite disappointing…

-– editing (these days businesses are more interested in good to go images rather than old school edits because of the force and impact of internet, which wasn’t so big 5-7 years ago)
+– editing (these days businesses are more interested in good to go images rather than old school edits due to the huge impact of internet and social media, which wasn’t so big 5-7 years ago)

 – keywording (a crucial part in stock business because each agency has it’s own policy when comes to keywording and description)